sabina489/TIL/README.md

 *Pull requests let us tell others about changes we have pushed to a branch in a repository on GitHub* .

+---

+## Nov 19, 2021

+### Today, I learned about variables, numbers, strings in Python.